9 Quick SEO Tips and Tricks For Blogs (Updated for 2019)

 I’ll discuss the dos and don’ts in search engine optimization to help you optimise your pages the right way.

-SEO Tips and Tricks for 2018 (that Actually Work)
+SEO Tips and Tricks 2019 (that Actually Work)

 Viewed individually, each SEO tip or trick discussed below may only offer a small incremental improvement to your blog.